 Over the years JBL has grown extensively, especially merging with Harman, another innovative audio company that created stereo receivers.
 JBL by then was one of the major players at home audio players and under Harman, it was making bigger leaps applying their expertise in theatrical as well as recording-studio sound systems to home audio systems.
 It was an enormous success.
 The company has made a burst of innovations with engineers like Symmetrical Field Geometry and Bi-Radial horn technology.

 The company is only set to make it big as it keeps setting new trends and catering to worldwide consumerism.
 Japan is one country where the company has earned raves for its audio products.
 JBL today is trending well even in fashion as well as entertainment sectors.
-Look out for their freshly devised speakers as well as players including headphones, that have been designed for the likes of Blu-ray Disc technology, high-definition TV and Apple’s latest iPhones or iPods models.
+Look out for their freshly devised speakers as well as players including headphones, shower speakers, that have been designed for the likes of Blu-ray Disc technology, high-definition TV and Apple’s latest iPhones or iPods models.